ieee-p21451-1-5/demo-ncap/README.md

 > - `-v 2c` specifies the version of SNMP to use.
 Alternatives include `1`, `2c` and `3`.
 > - `-c public` sets the value of [community string](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol#Protocol_details) to "public", which is recognized by the SNMP server.
 Community strings introduce bare-bones authentication in SNMPv1 and SNMPv2.
 > - `106.14.14.168` specifies the destination of SNMP requests.
 An SNMP server maintained by IEEE P21451-1-5 working group listens to this address.
 > - `1.3.6.1.2.1.1.1.0` is the [OID](https://en.wikipedia.org/wiki/Object_identifier) of the content that is being asked for.
 SNMP uses OID as its naming scheme.
 OIDs are organized in a hierarchical way.
 Each layer is represented by a number, and different layers are separated by a period.
 Such a numeric way of displaying OID can be converted to a textual, human-readable equivalent.
 For example, `1.3.6.1.2.1.1.1.0` can be translated into `iso.identified-organization.dod.internet.mgmt.mib-2.system.sysDescr.0`.
 It implies that we were asking the server for its system description string.
 Besides `sysDescr`, several other variables (management information) related to common system management can be found under the node `system`.
-A nice tool for browsing the structure of commonly recognized OIDs can be found on [this site](http://www.oid-info.com/).
+A nice tool for navigating the structure of commonly recognized OIDs can be found on [this site](http://www.oid-info.com/).

 In order to get a group of variables all at once: